firstneverrest/Vue.js-Learning/README.md

 ## Forms & Inputs

 `v-model` directive can be used to handle form by enabling you to bind the variable in data to the input value.
 This directive create two-direction binding.
+The benefits of `v-model` are automatic handling number data type and two-direction binding which are not available by default in custom event handler.
+`v-model` modifiers:

+- lazy - listen to every change events (by default)
+- number - typecast as a Number
+- trim - trim user input whitespace (no leading or trailing whitespace)

 ```vue
 // SignupForm.vue